Saturday, June 23, 2012

 Born This Day:

-1937: Niki Sullivan, one of the members of Buddy Holly's backing band the Crickets, was born in South Gate, California; co-wrote several of Buddy's hits; died April 6, 2004 of a heart attack at his home in Independence, Missouri.
+1937: Niki Sullivan, one of the members of Buddy Holly's backing band the Crickets, who co-wrote several of Buddy's hits, was born in South Gate, California; died April 6, 2004 of a heart attack at his home in Sugar Creek, Missouri.
+(Note: several websites claim Sullivan died in Independence, Missouri.
+He died in Sugar Creek, according to Colin Larkin in the book 'The Encyclopedia of Popular Music'.)

-1940: Stuart Sutcliffe, bassist and the "fifth Beatle", was born in Edinburgh, Scotland; died of a brain hemorrhage in Germany at the age of 22.
+1940: Stuart Sutcliffe, bassist and the "fifth Beatle", was born in Edinburgh, Scotland; died of a brain hemorrhage in Hamburg, Germany on April 10, 1962.

-1944: Rosetta Hightower, lead singer of Orlons (biggest hit: "The Wah Watusi"), was born in Philadelphia, Pennsylvania.
+1944: Rosetta Hightower, lead singer of Orlons (biggest hit: "The Wah Watusi"), was born in Philadelphia, Pennsylvania; died August 2, 2014 in Clapham, London, England.

-1962: Steve Shelley of Sonic Youth was born in Midland, Michigan.
+1962: Steve Shelley, drummer of Sonic Youth, was born in Midland, Michigan.

 1965: Paul Arthurs, guitarist for Oasis, was born in Burnage, Manchester, England.